WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/words-as-words.md

 Italicize words used as words.

 While referring to a particular word or phrase as the word or phrase itself, use italic formatting.
-For additional information on italics, see [Text highlighting]().
+For additional information about italics, see [Text highlighting](https://make.wordpress.org/docs/style-guide/formatting/text/#text-highlighting).

 **Examples**